Thermodynamics

 This implies perpetual motion.

-The second law asserts heat is transferred from higher thermal system to a lower thermal system to achieve equilibrium.
-If we recognize these are sectors of the Greater Universe a closed system than the quantity of heat remains with zero loss.
+The second law asserts any heat transferred from higher thermal system to a lower thermal system should achieve an equilibrium.
+If we recognize these as open systems of the Greater Universe a "closed system" than the quantity of heat should remain with zero loss.

 Is a Critical Mass Core Hot or Cold?